Study Coordinator Support Services

 Determine your need for Study Coordinator Support when filling out an Intake Form.

-Teams working with Angie can now understand the bi-directional associations between research questions, outcome measures, and data management strategies, and how these factors intersect with resources, the welfare of participants, and the ever-changing regulatory landscape.
-Angie will work with study teams as an invested partner to navigate the new era of research here at Michigan Medicine.
+Angie focuses on the bi-directional associations between research questions, outcome measures, and data collection and management strategies, and how these factors intersect with available resources, the welfare of participants, and the ever-changing regulatory landscape.
+Angie will work with study teams as an invested partner to navigate research here at Michigan Medicine.

-- Provides consultation in designing studies in accordance with Good Clinical Practice (GCP) standards
+- Designing pilot studies in accordance with Good Clinical Practice (GCP) standards

 Take advantage of this very valuable service!
-The science coordinator will support study teams with a shared goal of producing good science.
-Email Angie Lyden (firstname.lastname@example.org) or call (734-763-2850) to tap into this essential service offered by the Clinical Trials Support Office.
+The Science and Education Coordinator will support study teams with a shared goal of producing good science.
+Email Angie Lyden (email@example.com) or call (734-763-2850) to tap into this essential service offered by the Clinical Trials Support Office.